About the Informing Science Institute

 Submitting or publishing papers in any of ISI’s peer-reviewed online academic journals is free for ISI Members.
-Non-members can choose to join or paper a modest article publication fee to pay some of the costs for publication.
+Non-members can choose to join or pay a modest article publication fee to cover some of the costs for publication.
 With the help of sponsoring institutions, ISI hosts the highly regarded annual InSITE conference in a variety of international locations.
 ISI electronic publications and e-books are available for free.
 Hard copies of ISI books and publications are available in the ISI Shop, where all proceeds enable ISI to continue sharing knowledge online free of charge.

 ISI Research Topics